hywelandrews/hywelandrews.github.io/_texts/2024-03-03-freebsd-for-your-laptop.md

 Rebooting your system will allow for the kernel changes made to take effect, in addition ensure you have TPM disabled in your BIOS if you find suspend on lid close does not work.

+---

 Display servers
 ===============

 My original workflow for this machine was just to live with X11 and launch GUI applications into separate sessions, this only requires installing `pkg install xorg` and as mentioned above ensuring your user is part of the video group.
+This setup lasted for a couple of weeks; the ultimate need for a proper window manager became apparent as the configurations for them to work in a vanilla X Server always felt fragile.

-There are a limited number of fonts included with a base FreeBSD install, and just like suggested in [c0ffee.net](https://www.c0ffee.net/blog/freebsd-on-a-laptop) terminus is a solid addition, along with these other monospaced fonts
+There are a limited number of fonts included with a base FreeBSD install, and just like suggested in [c0ffee.net](https://www.c0ffee.net/blog/freebsd-on-a-laptop) terminus is a good monospaced addition, along with these other fonts

 ```
 x11-fonts/bitstream-vera